ligato/docs/docs/plugins/vpp-plugins.md

 etcdctl del /vnf-agent/vpp1/config/vpp/abfs/v2/abf/1
 ```

+---

 **REST**

-REST only supports the retrieval of the existing configuration.
+REST supports the retrieval of the existing configuration.
+REST cannot be used to add, modify or delete configuration data.

 Use this cURL command to read ABF configuration data:
 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/abf
 ```

+---

 **gRPC**
 ```go